What to watch as Trump, DeSantis, Pence speak at North Carolina GOP convention

 Former President Trump and two of his 2024 Republican presidential rivals are descending upon North Carolina this week for the state GOP’s convention — an event that comes just hours after Trump announced he had been indicted in a federal probe.

-DeSantis is scheduled to speak Friday evening, while Pence and Trump are scheduled to speak on Saturday.
-The event comes just one day after Trump announced on his Truth Social that his attorneys had been notified that Trump had been indicted regarding a probe looking into his handling of classified documents found at Mar-a-Lago.
+DeSantis is scheduled to speak Friday evening, while Pence and Trump are scheduled to speak Saturday.
+The event comes one day after Trump announced on his Truth Social account that his attorneys were notified he had been indicted regarding a probe looking into his handling of classified documents found at Mar-a-Lago.

 The state GOP convention will test how the candidates’ messaging resonates with North Carolina Republican voters ahead of a potentially bruising primary.